LiskArchive/lips/proposals/lip-maxime-punish_BFT_violations.md

 ### Voter accountability

 Voting is an important component of a healthy Lisk network.
 Voters should choose their delegates wisely and try to promote delegates who will maintain an effective setup and keep a secure network.
-The current proposal introduces a consequence for voters whose delegate misbehave.
+The current proposal introduces a consequence for voters whose delegate misbehaves.
 This consequence is milder than the one inflicted upon the misbehaving delegate.

 ## Specification